 Before telling you about our approach, let’s start with the most common types of ACs in peoples’ homes.
 There are three main types.
 First is window air conditioners, running at 120V.
 The second category is central HVAC systems, nearly all of which are 240V systems that consist of a cooling unit and a ducted system that blows the cool air to various parts of your house.
-The third category is mini-splits, which also use about 240V.
-They have two components: an air-handler, typically installed in the room’s wall, and a heat exchanger outside the house that forces cool air through a tube in the wall to the air-handler.
+The third category is mini-splits, which usually use 240V.
+They have two components: an air-handler, typically installed on the room’s wall, and a condenser unit outside the house that forces cold refrigerant through a tube in the wall to the air-handler.

 In all three types of systems, there are two major components: a fan with a motor and a compressor that cools the air.
 When Sense is detecting air conditioners, it looks for the compressor coming on because it is an inductive motor with an electrical pattern or “signature” that’s quite distinctive.
 It also uses the fan’s motor to help identify the air conditioner.